smenni/glowgrid/README.md

 sudo ./ft-server —led-cols=196 —led-rows=64 —led-parallel=2
 ```

+The openai-example expects a .env file with your key.

 ## Clients

 After making sure all necessary packages are installed (will need to work on polishing the experience up...).